 Along the coast of Malibu are some of the best beaches in the entire United States, all of them are pretty flawless but for my money, the best beach is El Matador State Beach.
-If you can find parking in the super small lot then you are in for a real treat.
+If you can find parking in the super small lot, then you are in for a real treat.
 The beach has a long stretch of sand, sea caves, and massive rocks.
 Plus it is also stunning for sunset, here is all the information.

 - 8 dollars for parking

 - Steep walk down to the beach